csgf/dchrp-ecsg-mobile/docs/index.rst

    :alt: MED Repo logo
    :scale: 60%

-4. Digital Repository of the Architectural and Archaeological |MED-LOGO|
-    Heritage in the Mediterranean Area (`De Roberto DR <http://glibrary.ct.infn.it/>`_)
+4. Digital Repository of the Architectural and Archaeological Heritage in the Mediterranean Area (`De Roberto DR <http://glibrary.ct.infn.it/>`_)

 .. |MED-LOGO| image:: images/droberto.png